-- It is normal for some powder to remain on the inhaler.
+- It is normal for some powder to remain in or on the inhaler.

-- While cleaning the inhaler is not necessary, you may use a dry cotton swab or a dry tissue to wipe the inside or outside of the mouthpiece.
+- If needed, to avoid powder buildup, you may use a dry cotton swab or a dry tissue to wipe the inside or outside of the mouthpiece.

 Disposing of the Inhaler and Capsules